Rath Packing Company: Decline

 The 1960s and 1970s were difficult times for the meat packing industry.
 Competition was fierce and the industry had become high volume, low margin.
 Profitability was hurt by a decline in per capita pork consumption beginning in 1960.
-By the mid 1970s, Rath's 50-year-old four-story plant was obsolete.
-The new model for packing houses called for single-level plants with continually moving automated disassembly lines.
-In addition, Rath's workforce was predominantly middle-aged, older than the industry average for packing houses, and thus burdened with higher than average wage and benefit costs.
+By the mid 1970s, Rath's 50-year-old four-story plant was designed in a way that led to inefficiencies.
+The new model for packing houses used single-level premises.

-In 1980, Local 41 of the United Food and Commercial Workers Union which represented most of the labor force, negotiated a plan that, in exchange for wage and benefit concessions from the workers, gave them control of Rath's board of directors.
+In 1980, the United Food and Commercial Workers Union which represented most of the labor force, negotiated a plan that, in exchange for wage and benefit concessions from the workers, gave them control of Rath's board of directors.
 The employee-owned Rath operated at a loss in 1981-1983.
-After a series of further financial setbacks, Rath ceased operations in December, 1984 and was liquidated in 1985.
+After a series of further financial setbacks, Rath closed in 1985.

 Notable employees

 Boxer and future actor Al Hoosman worked at the plant in the late 1930s.